The Clear Edge

 • You’re building leadership capacity.

-• Your hire is taking on more responsibility.
+• Your hire is taking on more responsibility and owning a larger share of the work.

-• They’re encountering edge cases and learning to handle them.
+• They’re encountering edge cases and learning how to handle them independently.

 These tracks reinforce each other.

-• Your exit creates space for a team member to step up.
+• Your exit from delivery creates space for a team member to step up into greater ownership.

-• Their growth enables your exit to proceed faster.
+• Their growth into that ownership enables your exit to move faster.

-• You’re creating necessary pressure for growth while staying available for guidance.
+• You’re not abandoning them; you’re creating necessary pressure for growth while staying available for guidance.

 This tactic saves six weeks.

-• Standard approach is to wait for team maturity (8 weeks), then transition leadership (6 weeks) for a total of 14 weeks.
+• Standard approach is to wait for team maturity for 8 weeks and then transition leadership over 6 weeks, for a total of 14 weeks.

-• Parallel approach is to transition while maturing in 8 weeks.
+• Parallel approach is to let the team mature while you transition leadership at the same time, completing both in 8 weeks.

 Compression Tactic 3: Automate Delivery And Optimize Margins In Parallel (Weeks 17–22)